 Stabilisation on the camcorder is decent, with three levels of capability (standard, dynamic and powered) each of which is targeted at a different type of use.
 And the 10x optical zoom provides reasonable reach.
 Beware the menu option for 40x and 200x digital zooms though which do truly terrible things to the image and were a waste of Canon’s time to include, as demonstrated below:

 One other irritation of the camcorder is its proprietary shoe design which Canon labels “Mini Advanced Shoe”.
 It is advanced in the sense that certain Canon accessories such as the DM-100 shotgun microphone plug directly into it so you don’t need to have a dangling wire going to the mic input but it’s not advanced in the sense that it’s a non-standard size so if you want to mount any other accessories to the top of the camcorder, you’ll need an adapter.
 Fortunately, these are relatively cheap.

 The Canon Legria HF-G25 is capable of excellent images and has decent manual controls.
 It is not without flaws however and in terms of pure technology it is left behind by the likes of Panasonic’s x920 which boasts better image stabilisation, WiFi for remote control and live streaming, and 50p recording.
-Whilst the new G30 model will address those technology issues, it does so at a substantial price premium to the G25.
+Whilst the HF-G30 addresses those technology issues, it does so at a substantial price premium to the G25.
 If WiFi and 50p are not vital to you however, and you have a liking for Canon gear, then the G25 is a fine purchase.